dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 I believe that by following the right software engineering practices and building teams built on trust, that devs can avoid the common burnout problem.
 I want to focus my writing on helping devs and teams adopt those patterns so that they can avoid burnout.

-## Building & Learning in Public
+### Building & Learning in Public

 I'm a huge fan of building or learning in public.
-But I'm not great at it :sad_face: What I'm planning on doing is moving topics like building in public or learning in public to Twitter rather than my writing.
+Sadly, I'm not great at it :sad_face: What I'm planning on doing is moving where I share about what I am building or learning in public to Twitter rather than my blog/writing.

-I'm doing this because every time I try to write a whole article on building or learning in public they get too long (this post for example :sweat_smile: ).
+I'm doing this because every time I try to write a whole article on building or learning in public they get too long (this post for example :sweat_smile:).
 I'm hoping that by focusing on using Twitter to discuss what I'm learning about and building that it will force me to keep those things brief and useful.

 ## Building Resources